csat1763/DistributedSystems2018Project4/README.md

      $ ./start.sh

-This will output the file *cost-performance.csv* in the folder *Code*.
+This will output the file *cost-performance.csv* .

 To stop all spot-requests and terminate all running instances run...

 	 $ ./terminateAll.sh

-The output from running *./start.sh* will be the file below which is then further evaluated.
+The output from running *./start.sh* will be the file below which is in the folder *Code*.

 	cost-performance.csv